 A new chapter has begun at Mazzoni Center.

-The vote took place after months of controversy at the LGBTQ health organizations.
+The vote took place after months of controversy at the LGBTQ health organization.
 In April, amid claims of racial bias and ineffective leadership, CEO Nurit Shein and Board President Jimmy Ruiz both resigned.
 And just last week, the news broke that Interim CEO Stephen Glassman had hired a “union-busting consulting firm with right wing, nationalist ties,” allegedly by mistake.

 Today is a very important day in Mazzoni Center history.
 Whatever the outcome is, we will continue to bring you the services you deserve.

 We reached out to a current Mazzoni front-line employee who voted in favor of the union for comment.
 On the condition of anonymity, here’s what they said:

 “My coworkers are incredible.
 Inspired by the brave work of the BBWC [Black and Brown Workers Collective], we found our collective voice in April and stood up against executive leadership who had let corruption become normalized.
 Patients and clients were being harmed and we demanded accountability.
 While some changes at the top occurred immediately (several people resigned), the culture remained toxic.
 Retaliation and intimidation flourished under the leadership of Anthony Rodriguez and Stephen Glassman, culminating in a shameless union busting campaign that funneled tens of thousands of dollars into the hands of right wing extremists.